defencedigital/moduk-service-manual/src/design/design-for-safety.md

 ## Consider safety from the start

+The Ministry of Defence has to provide safe equipment, systems and services.

 To create safe services, you need to:

 - understand the environments your users are in
 - check how service failures might impact users
 - address any safety concerns

-{{ component('warning-text', {
-  text: "Legally, the Ministry of Defence has to provide safe equipment, systems and services.",
-  iconFallbackText: "Warning"
-}) }}

 ## Test in real or simulated environments